kmashint/akme-js/README.txt

 # akme-js
-JavaScript library for HTML5+MSIE8 Development
+JavaScript library for HTML5+MSIE11, and older +MSIE8 Development

 Use bin/build.js for NodeJS-based build.